-The current head of the house is Pierre Cheval-Gatinois, who has been at the helm of this lovely house since the early 1980s, and oversees just over seven hectares of vineyards that the family owns in Äy.
-For many years the family primarily made its living as grape growers, with much of its production earmarked each year to be sold to Bollinger.
-Monsieur Cheval-Gatinois continues to sell of about half of his crop to the Grande Marques, including Bollinger, to this day, but with each passing year he is bottling more of his production on his own.
-Pierre Cheval-Gatinois is very much the Champenois traditionalist (with his family dating back eleven generations as vignerons in the region), and has spoken out repeatedly about the potential pitfalls of using new oak in the fermentation and elevage of Champagne, which has been gaining adherents amongst several of his fellow grower-récoltants in the region.
+The current head of the house is 12th generation vigneron Louis Gatinois, who recently took the helm and oversees just over seven hectares of family-owned vineyards in Äy.
+For many years the family primarily made its living as grape growers, with much of its production earmarked each year to be sold to the Grandes Marques.
+Louis Gatinois continues to sell a portion of his crop to the big houses, including Bollinger, but with each passing year he is bottling more and more for his own label.
+Pierre Cheval-Gatinois, Louis's father, was the quintessential Champenois traditionalist and spoke out repeatedly about the potential pitfalls of using new oak in the fermentation and elevage of Champagne, which has been gaining adherents amongst several of his fellow grower-producers in the region.

 Marked by black cherries and earth, the Gatinois profile is deeply reflective of Pinot-centric blends from the village of Äy.
 The lineup begins with their lovely, full-bodied NV Brut Tradition, made of 80% Pinot Noir and 20% Chardonnay, and aged sur lattes for three years prior to release.
 While it routinely drinks well on release, it possesses the capability to age well for twelve to fifteen years.